hubmapconsortium/portal-docs/README.md

 This repo is included as a git submodule in [`portal-ui`](https://github.com/hubmapconsortium/portal-ui):
 The documents are included in the JS bundle for the HuBMAP Portal, and rendered on the client-side.

+## Requesting typos, updates or corrections
+All requests for documentation edits (typos, content updates & corrections) should be reported to help@hubmapconsortium.org.
+Deb Nigra or Megan Carroll will forward these requests directly to Melissa Schwenk who will file each issue in https://github.com/hubmapconsortium/portal-docs/issues.
+Melissa will assign each issue to herself & Chris Briggs who will then triage them and make the requested edits.
+Edit requests that are deemed significant will be reviewed by relevant HuBMAP team members.

 Release schedule:
 - Changes made by Monday 5pm will be
   - deployed to DEV/TEST/STAGE Tuesday morning,